 Quality matters, especially where security is concerned.
 Inferior padlocks tend to frustrate users in one of two ways, either by falling apart or by freezing up.
 The best padlocks, on the other hand, function smoothly and last a long time.
 Read our guide to understanding and differentiating between the many padlock options available today—and don’t miss our top picks, below!

-- BEST ALL AROUND: ABUS Granit Plus Padlock
+- BEST OVERALL: ABUS Granit Plus Padlock

-- HEAVY-DUTY PICK: Stanley Hardware S828-160 Shrouded Padlock
+- HEAVY DUTY PICK: Stanley Hardware S828-160 Shrouded Padlock

 - BEST FOR OUTDOOR USE: FJM Triple Chrome Plated D-Shaped Padlock

 - HONORABLE MENTION: Master Lock Padlock with BumpStop Technology